PrabhatKumarRai/Greendesk-2/README.md

 Get all the reporting of the help desk on the dashboard.
 'Greendesk' mainly focuses on simplicity and ease of use yet comprising all the necessary features and design aspects.

+------- Updates in V.2 -------
+Frontend:
+=> Mobile number section hedden from the frontend if mobile number is not set (earlier it displayed 0).
+=> Add Article link displayed in the header if the user is logged in => Edit Article link displayed if the user is logged in => Print Article feature added
+=> Earlier the Search Field displayed "No Result Found" as the last result and it is now fixed.
+=> Dedicated Search Page added to list all the matching results => Developer branding removed from the footer
+=> Overall design improvements and bug fixes

+Backend:
+=> Category and Folder pre selected while editig the article => Print article feature improved
+=> Tags section merged in Article Properties
+=> Overall design improvements and bug fixes

 ---- Technologies Used ----<br>
 => Html<br>
 => CSS<br>